Ruxery/spicetify-autoplay/README.md

 # Startup Autoplay
-Directly play the last played song after you open Spotify.
+Automatically plays the last played song when you open Spotify.

 Toggable in the Settings on the top right.